data anonymization referential integrity anonymize data

 Conclusion: Anonymization as an Operational Requirement

-Compliance fines are a risk you can’t afford.
+Compliance fines are a risk you can’t ignore.

 FAQs About Data Anonymization